eugenemonnier/lab-02/README.md

   ### Time Estimate

-- Number and name of feature: 1 hour
+- Number and name of feature:

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 1 hour

-- Start time:
+- Start time: 12:50

-- Finish time:
+- Finish time: 1:20

-- Actual time needed to complete:
+- Actual time needed to complete: 30 minutes